 Ph.D., Biology University of South Florida 1977

 Dr. Turner joined the faculty of Florida Tech in 1976.
 His postdoctoral studies were done at Harbor Branch Oceanographic Institution (1982-1983) during a sabbatical year.
 He has served as president of the Florida Academy of Sciences for two terms (1985-1986, 2009-2011) and as a member of the national nominating committee of Sigma Xi (1988-1991).
-Since 1994, he has been business manager of Florida Scientist, the journal of the Florida Academy of Sciences.
+Since 1994, he has been business manager of Florida Scientist, the peer-reviewed journal of the Florida Academy of Sciences.
 Turner organized the Fifth North American Echinoderm Conference in 2008.
 Of his 46 publications, 40 appear in refereed journals and books, and he is coauthor of the textbook Introduction to Marine Biology, now in its fourth edition.
 Turner retired in May 2017 but continues to do research, to publish, and to serve the professional and lay communities.
 He is not, however, advising new graduate students.

 Liaison for Florida Institute of Technology and Florida Academy of Sciences